Poet-in-Residence - Susan Richardson

 In early 2015, we were thrilled to announce an inspiring new venture for World Animal Day by welcoming Susan Richardson as our poet-in-residence.
 Image right: Susan with Hooper

 She is also an ardent believer in the potential of poetry to make a difference, to inspire shifts in perception and create new patterns of thought and experience.
-As an educator, she has more than sixteen years’ experience of coaxing people of all ages and backgrounds to engage with wildlife conservation issues through poetry in an imaginative and dynamic way.
-She recently enjoyed a year-long poetry residency with Friends of the Earth Cymru’s Bee Cause campaign, and is currently poet-in-residence with the Marine Conservation Society, writing poems, and running workshops, for their Thirty Threatened Species appeal.
+As an educator, she has more than eighteen years’ experience of coaxing people of all ages and backgrounds to engage with wildlife conservation issues through poetry in an imaginative and dynamic way.
+Most recently, she enjoyed a three-year poetry residency with the Marine Conservation Society, writing poems, and running workshops, for their Thirty Threatened Species project, and is currently also poet-in-residence with the British Animal Studies Network.

 For more information about Susan’s work, please visit her website